y-tarl/BioGraphFusion/README.md

 # BioGraphFusion: Graph Knowledge Embedding for Biological Completion and Reasoning

-This repository contains the official implementation of the paper **"BioGraphFusion: Graph Knowledge Embedding for Biological Completion and Reasoning"** published in *Bioinformatics*.
+This repository contains the official implementation of the paper **"BioGraphFusion: Graph Knowledge Embedding for Biological Completion and Reasoning"** submitted in *Bioinformatics*.

 ![Graphical Abstract](./GraphicalAbstract.jpg)